ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 > Correct by construction linear algebra; equivalent to $\mathbb{R}$ matrices

-Is this true for `FunctionalMatrixWithTranspose`?
+Is this true for `FunctionalMatrix`?

 . . .